R-Truth: Various alliances and feuds (2013–2016)

 On the November 18 episode of Raw, R-Truth teamed with Xavier Woods, who he had teamed previously with in TNA, to defeat 3MB (Drew McIntyre and Jinder Mahal), who were for that night called The Rhinestone Cowboys.
 On the November 29 episode of SmackDown, R-Truth and Woods began a feud with Brodus Clay after Clay took offense to Woods using his entrance music and The Funkadactyls as his managers earlier in the week on Raw.
 On the December 2 episode of Raw, R-Truth and Woods defeated Tons of Funk (Clay and Tensai) in a rematch after Woods pinned Clay.
 At TLC: Tables, Ladders & Chairs, R-Truth defeated Clay after Clay was distracted by Tensai leaving after having enough of Clay's behavior.
-At Extreme Rules on May 4, 2014, R-Truth and Woods was defeated by Alexander Rusev in a 2-on-1 handicap match.
+At Extreme Rules on May 4, 2014, R-Truth and Woods were defeated by Alexander Rusev in a 2-on-1 handicap match.
 After that loss, R-Truth and Woods' team quietly disbanded.

 At Royal Rumble on January 25, 2015, R-Truth entered the Royal Rumble match at number 2, but was eliminated by Bubba Ray Dudley.
 At Fastlane, Dean Ambrose stole Bad News Barrett's Intercontinental Championship belt.
 Over the next few weeks, various wrestlers gained possession of the belt including R-Truth, Dolph Ziggler, Daniel Bryan, Luke Harper and Stardust.
 Subsequently, a multiple-man ladder match for the title involving these wrestlers was scheduled for WrestleMania 31.
 At the event, R-Truth was unsuccessful in winning the championship.
 On the April 27 episode of Raw, R-Truth took part in the 2015 King of the Ring tournament, defeating Stardust in the first round.
 The following night on the WWE Network, R-Truth lost to Bad News Barrett in the semi-finals.
 R-Truth defeated Stardust at Payback pre-show.
 R-Truth participated in the Elimination Chamber match for the vacant Intercontinental Championship, but was eliminated by Ryback, who later won the match.
 During the match, R-Truth eliminated King Barrett, starting a feud between the two.
 In the following weeks, R-Truth mocked Barrett, wearing his royal crown and cape while referring to himself as "King What's Up".
 At the Money in the Bank pre-show, R-Truth defeated Barrett.
 At the Battleground pre-show, R-Truth faced Barrett in a "Battle for the Crown" match, where if Barrett lost, R-Truth would receive Barrett's crown, R-Truth failed to win the match, which ended their feud.